-(a) Impairment tests for licences, tradenames, brands and goodwill
+- 12. Non-Current Assets - Intangible Assets (continued) - Impairment tests for licences, tradenames, brands and goodwill a)

 The value of licences, tradenames, brands and goodwill is allocated to the Group's cash generating units ("CGUs"), identified as regional free to air commercial radio and television broadcasting ("Regional free to air broadcasting") and metropolitan free to air commercial radio broadcasting ("Metro free to air broadcasting").